-During the past three years Mr Anderson has also served as a non-executive director of two other public companies: Namoi Cotton Limited (from 2001 to 2019) and Lindsay Australia Limited (since 2002).
+During the past three years Mr Anderson has also served as a non-executive director of one other public company: Lindsay Australia Limited (since 2002).
 Mr Anderson is also president of Guide Dogs Queensland.

-Special responsibilities: Chairman of the board Member of the audit and risk committee Member of the remuneration and nomination committee
+Chairman of the board

+Member of the audit and risk committee (until 30 June 2022) Member of the remuneration and nomination committee